 - All of them are old enough to live alone (Applejack's case is justified by the fact she works on a family farm), have jobs, and hold major roles in Ponyville community activities like Winter Wrap-Up, yet emotionally they are officially "young adults with a maturity level of anywhere from 12-18", which explains such things as Twilight's appreciation of slumber parties, Rarity's thinking like a fairy tale, etc. They are sentient ponies, not humans, so it would make sense if age with ponies in the MLP universe is viewed very differently from our own.
 They mostly seem to range between what modern, real-world humans would consider mental ages 17-21.
 Except Pinkie Pie, who is the living embodiment of 6-year olds' birthday parties, but even she can act as a responsible adult when the need arises.

 - It's further complicated with Spike, who is younger than the rest of the mane cast but older than the Cutie Mark Crusaders, and is also a different species.
 He's constantly referred to as a "Baby Dragon", but emotionally acts more like 10 to 12.
 He has a full-time job, with what are actually pretty extreme hours, is out of whatever mandatory education exists in Equestria (most likely home-schooled), and the residents of Ponyville and beyond treat him like an adult pony.
 Good luck figuring that out.
+Keep in mind full-grown dragons are hundreds of times his size and live so long that a century is a particularly long nap.

 - Made less vague in Equestria Girls.
 The fact that their human counterparts are high-school students indicates that they are around their teens, although the human counterparts might not accurately reflect their ages.
 It's likely that their human counterparts are aged down from their true age (early 20s) as we have many adult characters also as teenagers such as Big Macintosh, Vinyl Scratch, Photo Finish, Derpy, etc., while some characters are aged up (the CMC).
 So they could very well be anywhere from 18 to 23.